MML is not consistent for Neyman-Scott: Introduction

-Note, however, that Neyman-Scott is a frequentist problem, defined by its likelihoods.
+This is done, however, with one caveat.
+The Neyman-Scott problem is a frequentist problem, defined by its likelihoods.
 To put any Bayesian method, including any of the MML variants discussed, to use on an estimation problem, one must also define a prior distribution for the estimated parameters.
+Bayesian methods accept such priors as part of the problem description, i.e.\ as given.
 Without a specified prior, the ``Neyman-Scott problem'' is, from a Bayesian viewpoint, an entire family of estimation problems.
-Both \citet{dowe1997resolving} and \citet{Wallace2005} analysed the problem under a specific prior, which we shall name the \emph{Wallace prior}.

-Importantly, neither in these two papers nor in papers citing this result (e.g., \cite{makalic2012mml,makalic2009minimum,yatracos2015mle,laskar2001modified}) is the result ever restricted by this choice of prior.
-For example, \citet{dowe2011mml} writes: \begin{quote} [T]he Wallace-Freeman MML estimator [\ldots] and the Dowe-Wallace Ideal Group (IG) estimator have both been shown to be statistically consistent for the Neyman-Scott problem. \end{quote}

-This paper analyses the Neyman-Scott problem under another prior which we name the \emph{scale free} prior.
-We show that neither the statements about SMML nor about the MML approximations are true for this instance of the Neyman-Scott problem, thus giving a counterexample to these general claims.
-In fact, outside of a few simple, one-dimensional cases for which ML is also consistent, SMML has not been shown to be consistent anywhere, and there is no reason to assume SMML holds any consistency properties that are superior to those of ML.

-The methods developed in this paper, allowing for the first time direct, non-approximated analysis of a high-dimensional SMML solution, are general, and applicable beyond just the Neyman-Scott problem.

-Table~\ref{Table:consistency} lists the consistency properties of MML, both previously known and new to this paper.